-This two-day workshop is an introduction to instructional design for established education and training providers.
-It covers all the stages involved in creating motivational eLearning courses, from analysing training needs to choosing the right tools to create a course.
+This two-day Instructional Design training workshop is an introduction to writing eLearning courses for established education and training providers.
+It covers all the stages involved in creating motivational online learning materials, from analysing training needs to choosing the right tools to create a course.
 The workshop will step through practical examples in designing and building interactive online courses which capture learners’ attention.

 The course can be tailored to your needs